rmorbach/hyperledger-fabric-sample/README.md

 # Hyperledger Fabric sample network

-This is a sample project of Fabric 1.2.0 with chaincode developed in Node.js.
-For a complete explanation about the construction and execution of the network please read the (Medium article)[#] (Portuguese only).
+This is a sample project of Fabric 1.2.0 running a chaincode developed in Node.js.
+For a complete explanation about the construction and execution of the network please read the [Medium article](#) (Portuguese only).

 ## Requirements